cuckoohello/docker-radicale/README.md

 docker-radicale
 ===============

-The [radicale](http//radicale.org/) CalDAV/CardDAV server with default configuration, running in a container.
+The [radicale](http//radicale.org/) CalDAV/CardDAV server with default configuration and LDAP support, running in a container.

+This is fork of jcsaaddupuy/radicale

 Build
 ------